Attractor properties for irreversible and reversible interacting particle systems: Introduction

 We look at initial configurations which are chosen from lattice-translation invariant starting measures, and will then be interested in the corresponding trajectories of lattice-translation invariant infinite-volume measures.
 We ask for possible large time limiting behavior.
 In the language of dynamical systems, we want to know the omega-limit sets of the dynamics, that is the set of possible weak limit points of $\nu_{t_n}$ where $t_n$ tends to infinity.
 Here the usual weak convergence is chosen in which convergence of measures is checked in terms of local observables.
 In particular, by compactness, there are always weak limit points.
 The dynamics has at least one time-stationary measure $\mu$, which might be ergodic w.r.t.~lattice translations or not.
 In fact we have examples for both situations.
 For this measure we will assume that it is even a Gibbs measure w.r.t.~a quasilocal specification $\g$, in other words $\mu\in\GG(\g)$.
 This is the case for Glauber dynamics, and for a class of irreversible dynamics \cite{JaKu12}.
 However, there are examples of irreversible dynamics with non-Gibbsian invariant measures \cite{EnFeSo93}.
 If there is one non-Gibbsian invariant measure, the other invariant measures must be non-Gibbsian too \cite{Ku84}.
+We give an example of non-Gibbsian invariant measures caused by the lack of reducibility of the dynamics in Subsection \ref{fuenfdrei}.

+Let us mention that relative entropy techniques have been used successfully also in related but different ways: In the hydrodynamic-limit approach \cite{KiLa99} convergence of an interacting particle system to some PDE system under the thermodynamic limit is studied for finite times.
+In this context, the so-called relative entropy method is based on the observation (see \cite{Ya91,OlVa91,OlVaYa91}) that, if the relative entropy density of some starting measure is zero w.r.t.~the limiting measure driven by the PDE, then this is also true for the time-evolved measure.
+In that sense the technique does not directly tackle the question of large-time behaviour of the original system.
+In contrast to these hydrodynamic limit statements, see for example \cite{Sp93, FuSp97}, which are based on relative entropy techniques, in our setting, there is no spatial rescaling involved.

+Here we want to use the relative entropy $h(\nu|\mu)$ w.r.t.~to a time-stationary measure $\mu\in \GG(\g)$ as a Lyapunov function to investigate trajectories and limit points.
+More precisely, we give criteria under which the set of weak limit points is contained in the set of Gibbs measures associated to the invariant measure.